 - A) Before performing any tests, disable display dimming, display Sleep Mode, Computer Sleep Mode, and automatic brightness control (ABC) in the Computer settings.
-Document all settings that were changed from the default configuration. - 1) If ABC cannot be disabled, position a light source such that at least 300 lux directly enters the ABC sensor. - B) Display the three vertical bar video signal as defined in IEC 60107-1, "Methods of measurement on receivers for television broadcast transmissions Part 1: General conditions Measurements at radio and video frequencies" Edition 3.0, 1997 (IEC 60107-1 Ed.
-3.0, 1997). - 86 C) Allow 30 minutes for display warm-up. - 87 D) With the LMD, measure the luminance in the center of the display in accordance with IEC 60107-1, 88 Ed.
-3.0, 1997.
+Document all settings that were changed from the default configuration. - 1) If ABC cannot be disabled, position a light source such that at least 300 lux directly enters the ABC sensor. - B) Display the three vertical bar video signal as defined in section 3.2.1.3 of IEC 60107-1, "Methods of measurement on receivers for television broadcast transmissions Part 1: General conditions Measurements at radio and video frequencies" Edition 3.0, 1997 (IEC 60107-1 Ed.
+3.0, 1997). - C) Allow 30 minutes for display warm-up. - D) With the LMD, measure the luminance in the center of the display.

-- E) Calibrate the UUT display brightness to the closest brightness setting that is at least 90 cd/m2 for Notebook Computers and at least 150 cd/m2 for Integrated Desktop Computers.
-If the UUT's brightest setting cannot achieve the specified brightness, then set the UUT display to the brightest setting. - F) The display shall be configured with the ENERGY STAR test image, which can be found here.
+- E) Calibrate the UUT display brightness to the closest brightness setting that is at least 90 cd/m for Notebook Computers and at least 150 cd/m for Integrated Desktop Computers.
+If the UUT's brightest setting cannot achieve the specified brightness, then set the UUT display to the brightest setting. - F) The display shall be configured with the ENERGY STAR test image, which can be found here1.
 It may be set as the "desktop background" (wallpaper) or shown via an image display application.
-The image shall be scaled to completely fill the display area. - 95 G) Reset the display sleep setting to its as shipped value. - 96 H) The UUT shall not be rebooted or restarted until after the power measurement is taken for all testing 97 specified in Section 6.
+The image shall be scaled to completely fill the display area. - G) Reset the display sleep setting to its as shipped value.
+The display brightness shall be left as specified in 5.2 E). - H) For all testing specified in Section 6, the UUT shall not be rebooted or restarted until after the power measurements for Long Idle Mode and Short Idle Mode tests are taken.

-98 6 TEST PROCEDURES FOR ALL PRODUCTS
+6 TEST PROCEDURES FOR ALL PRODUCTS

-99 6.1 UUT Preparation
+6.1 UUT Preparation

-- 100 UUT preparation shall be performed according to IEC 62623, Ed.1.0, 2012-10, Section 5.2: Test Setup; - with the additional guidance in Section 5 of this document.
+UUT preparation shall be performed according to IEC 62623, Ed.1.0, 2012-10, Section 5.2: Test Setup; with the additional guidance in Section 5 of this document.

-102 6.2 Off Mode Testing
+6.2 Sleep Mode Testing

-- 103 Off Mode power shall be measured according to IEC 62623, Ed.1.0, 2012-10, Section 5.3.2: Measuring - 104 Off Mode; with the additional guidance in Section 5 of this document.
+Sleep Mode power shall be measured according to IEC 62623, Ed.1.0, 2012-10, Section 5.3.3: Measuring Sleep Mode; with the additional guidance in Section 5 of this document.

-105 6.3 Sleep Mode Testing
+6.3 Long Idle Mode Testing

-- Sleep Mode power shall be measured according to IEC 62623, Ed.1.0, 2012-10, Section 5.3.3: - 107 Measuring Sleep Mode; with the additional guidance in Section 5 of this document.
+Long Idle Mode power shall be measured according to IEC 62623, Ed.1.0, 2012-10, Section 5.3.4: Measuring Long Idle Mode; with the additional guidance in Section 5 of this document.

-108 6.4 Long Idle Mode Testing
+6.4 Short Idle Mode Testing

-- Long Idle Mode power shall be measured according to IEC 62623, Ed.1.0, 2012-10, Section 5.3.4: - 110 Measuring Long Idle Mode; with the additional guidance in Section 5 of this document.
+Short Idle Mode power shall be measured according to IEC 62623, Ed.1.0, 2012-10, Section 5.3.5: Measuring Short Idle Mode; with the additional guidance in Section 5 of this document.

-111 6.5 Short Idle Mode Testing
+6.5 Off Mode Testing

-- 112 Short Idle Mode power shall be measured according to IEC 62623, Ed.1.0, 2012-10, Section 5.3.5: - 113 Measuring Short Idle Mode; with the additional guidance in Section 5 of this document.
+Off Mode power shall be measured according to IEC 62623, Ed.1.0, 2012-10, Section 5.3.2: Measuring Off Mode; with the additional guidance in Section 5 of this document.